History of Leipzig: 18th century

 Leipzig acquired the nickname "Little Paris" when this fair town, concerned with progress, equipped itself with street lighting in 1701, and could from then on be compared to Paris as the ″City of Light″.

+Polish and Sorbian preaching societies in Leipzig were established in 1706 and 1716, respectively.

+In 1710, King Augustus II the Strong first presented Meissen porcelain at the local fair.

 At the beginning of the 18th century, Georg Philipp Telemann studied in Leipzig and founded the Collegium Musicum there.
 From 1723 until his death in 1750, Johann Sebastian Bach was appointed by the city council as Thomaskantor and "Director musices" (music director of all the city's churches).
 Among other things, the St John Passion, the St Matthew Passion, the Christmas Oratorio, the Mass in B minor and the Art of the Fugue were created.
 In 1729, Bach took over the direction of the Collegium Musicum, which performed many of his secular cantatas and instrumental compositions in the Zimmermann Coffee House until 1741.

 During the Seven Years' War, Leipzig was occupied by Prussia several times between 1756 and 1763.
 When King Frederick II of Prussia demanded a contribution of 1.1 million thalers from the city in November 1760, the city council refused, whereupon Frederick had the most prominent councillors and richest merchants thrown into prison.
 The Berlin merchant Johann Ernst Gotzkowsky intervened and achieved a reduction in the contribution to 800,000 thalers, which he advanced to the intimidated city council.
 He paid the sum in remelted coins with a deteriorated precious metal content (which had already triggered inflation in Prussia and Saxony in the winter of 1756/57), but had the bond issued in old, high-quality coins, thus making a profit of up to 40 percent.

 From 1764 to 1768 Goethe studied in Leipzig.
 His image of Greece was based on what he saw in the Greek colony in Leipzig, which at that time was the largest Greek community outside Greece.